contentauth/dash.js/samples/c2pa/README.md

 });
 ```

-In the above exammple, `e` is the event object trigger by the C2PA library, which contains the C2PA information.
+In the above example, `e` is the event object trigger by the C2PA library, which contains the C2PA information.
 Please note that native and plugin-style implementations share the same structure of the `c2pa_status` field.

 ### C2PA UI player on top of Video.js

-While developers are free to implement their own UI component, we provide a reference implementation on top of [Video.js](https://videojs.com/) to display the C2PA information extracted from the video.
-The UI component is available in [c2pa-player.js](../c2pa-player.js) and [c2pa-player.css](../c2pa-player.css).
+While developers are free to implement their own UI component, the files [c2pa-player.js](c2pa-player.js) and [c2pa-player.css](c2pa-player.css) provide a simple reference implementation using [Video.js](https://videojs.com/).

 ## License